gdmoney/reading/the-consolations-of-philosophy.md

 - the correctness of a statement cannot be determined by whether it is held by a majority or has been believed for a long time
 - a correct statement is one incapable of being rationally contradicted
 - **knowledge** - understanding not only why something is true, but also why its alternatives are false
-- the approval of others forms an essentia part of our capacity to believe that we are right
+- the approval of others forms an essential part of our capacity to believe that we are right
 - what should worry us is not the number of people who oppose us, but how good their reasons are for doing so
 - don't concentrate on the conclusions but on the logic used to reach them
 - societal life is beset with disparities between others' perceptions of us and our reality